Characters: The Land Before Time

 "Your mother and I knew we were going to have a hatchling."

-Badass: Definitely!
-The leader of his own heard and he hasn't gotten soft in how to fend off Sharpteeth.
+- Badass: Being the leader of his own heard doesn't mean he's gotten soft in how to fend off Sharpteeth.
 Must run in the family.

 Shorty - Brachiosaurus